 The Stations of the Cross depict the final hours of Jesus.
 To ‘do the Stations of the Cross’ is to stop at each ‘station’ and say a prayer.
 This tradition began with St Francis of Assisi and extended throughout the Church in the medieval period.
 The Stations of the Cross may be done at any time, but is most commonly done during the season of Lent, especially on Good Friday and on Friday evenings during Lent.
 Other names include Way of the Cross (in Latin: Via Crucis), Way of Sorrows (in Latin: Via Dolorosa) and The Way.

-These Stations of the Cross were originally in St Mary Magdalene’s Church, Rainworth and were placed in St Andrew’s, Indooroopilly in October 2011 after restoration by Gaelene Harrison.
-They are given in memory of Arnold and Hazel Sweetser and Norman and Iris Amos..
+These Stations of the Cross were originally in St Mary Magdalene’s Church, Rainworth.
+Their dedication in St Andrew’s, Indooroopilly was on 30 October 2011 after restoration by Gailene Harrison.
+They were given in memory of Arnold and Hazel Sweetser and Norman and Iris Amos by Peter and Vicki Sweetser.
+The photos below were taken by Lindsay Gardiner.

 Holy God, holy and strong, holy and immortal, have mercy upon us.